-54Surprisingly, six individuals (including three immediate exercisers) decided to convert their options into shares of company stock and kept them in their portfolios.
+and kept these shares in their portfolios.
 This kind of behavior is difficult to understand on rational grounds, since individuals hereby do not reduce their exposure to company risk (no diversification benefits of exercise) but at the same time forego the advantages of the option (postponing the payment of the exercise price and insuring against stock price declines).
-We studied the individual characteristics of these 6 individuals and compared them with group of people that sold acquired shares (n=41).
+We studied the individual characteristics of these 6 individuals and compared them with group of people that sold acquired shares (n = 41).
 It turned out that these 6 individuals neither show significantly different expectations about future stock returns nor statistically different levels of miscalibration.
-Moreover, they do not show a significantly different degree of risk aversion and are not exposed to mental accounting (both cross-sectionally and temporally) in a statistically different way.
-However, they have worked significantly longer for the company (25.5 years vs. 16.41 years; p-value=0.0089) and have higher holdings of company stock (5.15% vs. 2.68%, p-value=0.0830).
+Moreover, they do not show a significantly different degree of risk aversion and are not exposed to mental accounting in a statistically different way (both cross-sectionally and temporally).
+However, they have worked significantly longer for the company (25.5 years vs. 16.41 years; p-value = 0.0089) and have higher holdings of company stock (5.15% vs. 2.68%, p-value = 0.0830).